Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

     ncn# cray hsm state components enabled update --enabled false x9000c3s0
     ```

-### Record MAC and IP addresses for nodes
+### Step 6: Record MAC and IP addresses for nodes

-**IMPORTANT**: Record the node management network (NMN) MAC and IP addresses for each node in the blade (labeled `Node Maintenance Network`).
-To prevent disruption in the data virtualization service (DVS) when over operating the NMN, these addresses must
+**IMPORTANT**: Record the NMN MAC and IP addresses for each node in the blade (labeled `Node Maintenance Network`).
+To prevent disruption in DVS when over operating the NMN, these addresses must
 be maintained in the HSM when the blade is swapped and discovered.

 The `NodeBMC` MAC and IP addresses are assigned algorithmically and *must not be deleted* from the HSM.